huggingface/transformers/docs/source/en/main_classes/quantization.md

 You can play with the `llm_int8_threshold` argument to change the threshold of the outliers.
 An "outlier" is a hidden state value that is greater than a certain threshold.
 This corresponds to the outlier threshold for outlier detection as described in `LLM.int8()` paper.
 Any hidden states value that is above this threshold will be considered an outlier and the operation on those values will be done in fp16.
 Values are usually normally distributed, that is, most values are in the range [-3.5, 3.5], but there are some exceptional systematic outliers that are very differently distributed for large models.
 These outliers are often in the interval [-60, -6] or [6, 60].
 Int8 quantization works well for values of magnitude ~5, but beyond that, there is a significant performance penalty.
 A good default threshold is 6, but a lower threshold might be needed for more unstable models (small models, fine-tuning).
 This argument can impact the inference speed of the model.
-We suggest to play with this parameter to find which one is the best for your usecase.
+We suggest to play with this parameter to find which one is the best for your use case.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer, BitsAndBytesConfig